Historic covered bridges are under threat by truck drivers relying on GPS meant for cars

 “You can visit many covered bridges throughout Vermont and other states and see broken boards on the portals and broken or missing roof braces,” he said by email.

-Last November, a tractor trailer truck seriously damaged a covered bridge in Princeton, Illinois, and a similar incident occurred in Ohio a year earlier, he said.
+Last November, a tractor trailer truck seriously damaged a covered bridge in Princeton, Illinois, and a bridge in Ohio was damaged in a similar way a year earlier, he said.
 An historic covered bridge in Cobb County, Georgia, was struck numerous times until metal barriers were installed at each end, he said.
 It also has a warning signs and flashing lights.

 “Even with all the warnings, the barriers are still struck,” Caswell wrote.
 “But the bridge is now protected.”